GuidoDipietro/geckolang/README.md

 ---

-Sentences are the big 'blocks' that make up _Gecko_.
+Statements are the big 'blocks' that make up _Gecko_.
 They are like commands that you enter to the REPL for _Gecko_ to eat.
-Multiple sentences are separated by comma or by newline.
+Multiple Statements are separated by comma or by newline.

 Everything _Gecko_ understands is the following:

-## Sentences
+## Statements
 - Any valid *expression* **(see next section)**
 - *Variable assignments*
     - `a=5` -> **a=5**